LED lamp: Outdoor lighting

-By about 2010 LED technology came to dominate the outdoor lighting industry; earlier LEDs were not bright enough for outdoor lighting.
-A study completed in 2014 concluded that color temperature and accuracy of LED lights was easily recognised by consumers, with preference towards LEDs at natural color temperatures.
+By about 2010 LED technology came to dominate the outdoor lighting industry, as earlier LEDs were not bright enough for outdoor lighting.
+A study completed in 2014 concluded that color temperature and accuracy of LED lights was easily recognized by consumers, with preference towards LEDs at natural color temperatures.
 LEDs are now able to match the brightness and warmer color temperature that consumers desire from their outdoor lighting system.

 LEDs are increasingly used for street lighting in place of mercury and sodium lamps due to their lower running and lamp replacement costs.
 However, there have been concerns that the use of LED street lighting with predominantly blue light can cause eye damage, and that some LEDs switch on and off at twice mains frequency, causing malaise in some people, and possibly being misleading with rotating machinery due to stroboscopic effects.
 These concerns can be addressed by use of appropriate lighting, rather than simple concern with cost.

+Ultra-Violet lamps

+UV LEDs have grown rapidly in recent years because they can be set to emit specific wavelengths of light.
+Unlike gas discharge or fluorescent lamps, which are limited by their materials, LED wavelengths are determined by the band gap width.

+For Vitamin D production, LED lamps are better because traditional lamps cannot produce the exact 293 nanometer wavelength needed to boost Vitamin D levels.
+UVB lamps at 293 nanometers are more effective than other UVB lamps (like 312 nanometer or broadband types) because they provide enough UVB light for Vitamin D without causing skin redness, even at lower doses.